Peopling of the Americas: Climate and biological environments

 The paleoclimates and vegetation of eastern Siberia and Alaska during the Wisconsin glaciation have been deduced from high resolution oxygen isotope data and pollen stratigraphy.
 Prior to the Last Glacial Maximum, climates in eastern Siberia fluctuated between conditions approximating present day conditions and colder periods.
-The pre-LGM warm cycles in Arctic Siberia saw flourishes of megafaunas.
+The pre-LGM warm cycles in Arctic Siberia saw flourishes of megafauna.
 The oxygen isotope record from the Greenland Ice Cap suggests that these cycles after about 45,000 BP lasted anywhere from hundreds to between one and two thousand years, with greater duration of cold periods starting around 32,000 BP.
 The pollen record from Elikchan Lake, north of the Sea of Okhotsk, shows a marked shift from tree and shrub pollen to herb pollen prior to 30,000 BP, as herb tundra replaced boreal forest and shrub steppe going into the LGM.
 A similar record of tree/shrub pollen being replaced with herb pollen as the LGM approached was recovered near the Kolyma River in Arctic Siberia.
 The abandonment of the northern regions of Siberia due to rapid cooling or the retreat of game species with the onset of the LGM has been proposed to explain the lack of archaeological sites in that region dating to the LGM.
 The pollen record from the Alaskan side shows shifts between herb/shrub and shrub tundra prior to the LGM, suggesting less dramatic warming episodes than those that allowed forest colonization on the Siberian side.
 Diverse, though not necessarily plentiful, megafauna were present in those environments.
 Herb tundra dominated during the LGM, due to cold and dry conditions.

 Coastal environments during the Last Glacial Maximum were complex.
-The lowered sea level, and an isostatic bulge equilibrated with the depression beneath the Cordilleran Ice Sheet, exposed the continental shelf to form a coastal plain.
+The lowered sea level and an isostatic bulge equilibrated with the depression beneath the Cordilleran Ice Sheet, exposing the continental shelf to form a coastal plain.
 While much of the coastal plain was covered with piedmont glaciers, unglaciated refugia supporting terrestrial mammals have been identified on Haida Gwaii, Prince of Wales Island, and outer islands of the Alexander Archipelago.
 The now-submerged coastal plain has potential for more refugia.
 Pollen data indicate mostly herb/shrub tundra vegetation in unglaciated areas, with some boreal forest towards the southern end of the range of Cordilleran ice.
 The coastal marine environment remained productive, as indicated by fossils of pinnipeds.
 The highly productive kelp forests over rocky marine shallows may have been a lure for coastal migration.
 Reconstruction of the southern Beringian coastline also suggests potential for a highly productive coastal marine environment.